-SSPC = The Society for Protective Coatings PSPC = Performance Standard for Protective Coatings
+SSPC = The Society for Protective Coatings

+PSPC = Performance Standard for Protective Coatings

-IMO = International Maritime Organization
+IMO = International Maritime Organization ASFP = Association for Specialist Fire Protection

 Disclaimer

 The information in this document is given to the best of Jotun's knowledge, based on laboratory testing and practical experience.
 Jotun's products are considered as semi-finished goods and as such, products are often used under conditions beyond Jotun's control.
 Jotun cannot guarantee anything but the quality of the product itself.
 Minor product variations may be implemented in order to comply with local requirements.
 Jotun reserves the right to change the given data without further notice.